-The Active 12 is our new high end outdoor GPS device.
-With a brand new HighRes screen for even more clarity when viewing maps of all scales and low energy bluetooth to allow for wireless route sharing between devices.
+The Active 12 is our 2nd generation sports GPS device.
+With a HighRes screen for even more clarity when viewing maps of all scales and low energy bluetooth to allow for wireless route sharing between devices.
 All within our robust weather resistant casing.

 Please read the below article from Andrew Richmond, who is completing nine 26+ mile walking challenges for Macmillan Cancer Support: